The Hasselback Potato

 Slice the potato

 Slice the garlic into thin slices.
-You can use a knife or a slicer.
+You can use a knife or a quality mandoline slicer.
 You just want the garlic paper thin.
 You also want to slice the 1/4 cup of butter into thin slices.

 Slice the garlic thin